 In the most severe cases of mange, providing medication in food may not be enough, and the fox will need to be caught in order to undergo treatment at a rescue centre.
 We have also explained how to achieve this below.

 Homempathic mange treatments often consist of arsenicum, sulphur, or psorinum.
 They are natural remedies that do not require a vet prescription.
 Psnorium can be purchased online by following this link.
 It is important to follow the instructions perfectly for these treatments, for the best chance of a successful result.

 Whilst there is no concrete data on the efficacy of homeopathic mange treatments, many veteran rescuers will vouch for their effectiveness in moderate cases of mange, affecting up to 40% of the body.
 Crucially, if homeopathic treatment is accidentally ingested by a different animal - such as a cat, dog, or a hedgehog - it will do no harm.
 If a prescription medication is accidentally ingested by a non-target species on the other hand, it may kill or cause serious illness due to overdose, or due to the sensitivities to common mange medications in certain breeds of dog.

 Prescription treatment for mange often takes the form of orally administered ivermectin, which can be concealed in food and given directly to the infected fox.
-It must be prescribed by a veterinary professional and has a high success rate.
+It must be prescribed by a veterinary professional and is highly effective for most cases of mange.